 Director Lenny Abrahamson has made his biggest film to date with this UK-Irish co-production.
 The film’s co-writers, playwright Peter Straughn and journalist Jon Ronson wrote their screenplay based on Ronson’s own experiences playing in a band led by a man in a papier-mâché head.
 In the 1980’s, the late Chris Sievey created the persona of Frank Sidebottom, an aspiring pop singer from Timperly, Manchester.
 Sievey’s Frank was comedic, whereas the movie’s Frank is a serious musician who hails from Kansas.
 The design of the movie head is very similar to the one Sievey wore.
 Ronson and Straughn have given their Frank some of the qualities of outsider musicians like Captain Beefheart and Daniel Johnston.
 In this way, their screenplay is something of a love letter to outsider music.
 Soronprfbs aren’t looking for mainstream success and Jon doesn’t understand why not.

 FRANK is a slow starter and a little hard to crack into at first, however it has an entertainingly dry wit and is a poignant look at the sort of world that sensitive people build to protect themselves.
-The movie is currently playing in Australia in limited release.
-It runs for 95 minutes.
-I give it a rating of 6/10.
+Run time: 95 minutes.
+Rating (6/10).